Shnatsel/wondermagick/README.md

 It is not a theoretical concern.
 Every C image parsing library has a history of serious memory safety vulnerabilities.
 Imagemagick itself has had [many more](https://www.cvedetails.com/vulnerability-list/vendor_id-1749/Imagemagick.html).
 And they are being [exploited in the wild](https://chromereleases.googleblog.com/2023/09/stable-channel-update-for-desktop_11.html).

-Trying to secure massive memory-unsafe codebases is [untenable](https://www.usenix.org/conference/enigma2021/presentation/gaynor), but migrating to memory safe languages works [works](https://security.googleblog.com/2022/12/memory-safe-languages-in-android-13.html).
+Trying to secure massive memory-unsafe codebases is [untenable](https://www.usenix.org/conference/enigma2021/presentation/gaynor), but migrating to memory safe languages [works](https://security.googleblog.com/2022/12/memory-safe-languages-in-android-13.html).

 Thanks to Rust, we can now eradicate these vulnerabilities once and for all, without sacrificing performance!
-In fact, in our benchmarks performance has [improved](BENCHMARKS.md).

 ## Current status

 The underlying image format decoders and encoders are very mature.
-The Rust community has been developing them and using them in producting for years.
+The Rust community has been developing them and using them in production for years.
 They have been tested on millions of real-world images.

 `wondermagick` itself is in the early stages of development.
 We are currently focusing on converting and resizing images, which is the most common workload for `imagemagick`.